bsure-analytics/druid-chart/README.md

 This is an opinionated Helm chart for Apache Druid.
 It provides the following features:

-+ Use the Druid Operator to bring its Druid and DruidIngestion CRDs.
++ Use the Druid Operator to bring its Druid and DruidIngestion CRDs, but without its quirks like e.g. JSON or Java system properties in YAML configuration.
 + Use K8s instead of ZooKeeper for service discovery, coordination and leader election.
 + Use K8s jobs instead of a middle manager to run the ingestions.
 + Use pre-existing S3 buckets for storing indexing segments and logs.